Corollarium/localtls/README.md

 * `--domain-ipv4`: The ipv4 for the naked domain.
 Defaults to the server IPV4.
 * `--domain-ipv6`: The ipv6 for the naked domain.
 Defaults to the server IPV6, if present.
 * `--http-port`: the HTTP server port.
 If not set, no HTTP server is started.
 The HTTP server is used to serve a index.html for the `/` location and the `/keys` with the keys.
-* `--http-index-file`: path to the HTTP index html.
+* `--http-index-file`: path to the HTTP `index.html`.
 We don't serve assets.
 The file is read upon start and cached.
 Check out the `www` directory!
 * `--log-level`: INFO|WARNING|ERROR|DEBUG.
 You should run on ERROR level in production.
 * `--only-private-ips`: Only resolve private ips.
 * `--no-reserved-ips`: Don't resolve reserved ips.